-Any new book unfortunately is liable to contain a few errors that only come to light after publication.
-Proff reaidng is stiull an imperfect science.
+Any new book is liable to contain a few errors that unfortunately only come to light after publication.
+Proof reading is still an imperfect science.
 Familiarity with one's own work can lead to details being overlooked which leap to the eye of readers seeing a work for the first time.

 Unfortunately Steinitz in London is no exception.
 This web page is for listing errata which, we hope, can be fixed in any future reprint.
 We can mention four actual mistakes and also provide some clarification about the photograph below.

 Page 19.
-Meitner was three years younger than Steinitz, not slightly older as this page carelessly states and he was not born in 1838.
-Meitner's birth date, according to Michael Ehn in his book Geniales Schach (page 98) was 24 August 1839.
+Meitner was three years younger than Steinitz, not slightly older as our page carelessly states, and he was not born in 1838.
+Meitner's birth date, according to Ehn in his book (page 98) was 24 August 1839.
 (Thanks to Jason Radley for noticing the error.)